cadiblac/chembiohub-site/_drafts/2014-12-08-open-innovation.md

 So what did the six speakers have to say about open innovation?

-From the **University of Oxford, Professor Andrew Hamilton (Vice Chancellor)** spoke of some key developments at Oxford in recent months that cement the University’s role as a centre of drug discovery.
-These include the Target Discovery Institute, The Precision Cancer Medicine Initiative and the opening of the Kennedy Institute.
+From the **University of Oxford, Professor Andrew Hamilton (Vice Chancellor)** spoke of some key developments that cement the University’s role as a centre of drug discovery.
+These include the [Target Discovery Institute](http://www.tdi.ox.ac.uk/home), The [Precision Cancer Medicine Initiative](http://www.hefce.ac.uk/whatwedo/rsrch/howfundr/ukrpif/precisioncancermedicineinstitute/) and the [Kennedy Institute](http://www.kennedy.ox.ac.uk/).
 Links between these cutting-edge research centres, the city of Oxford and wider industry will drive innovation in new medicine development in the coming years.

 Next followed three speakers from the pharmaceutical industry.
 The theme of their talks?
 How their organisations are adapting to include open innovation in their business models.